Why It’s Time to Say Goodbye to Traditional Budgeting

 General Electric Chairman Jack Welch doesn’t think much of budgets.
 In his best-selling book, Winning, he calls the budgeting process, “the most ineffective practice in management.
 It sucks the energy, time, fun and big dreams out of an organization…In fact when companies win, in most cases it is despite their budgets, not because of them.”

 CEOs in Europe have long shared Mr. Welch’s distaste for traditional budgeting.
-That’s why the rolling forecast and other methods of continuous planning have replaced the traditional budget at many European companies.
-Now that trend is slowly making its way across the pond, as more and more American-based companies realize that a more adaptive planning approach is the best way to set their future course.
+That’s why the rolling forecast and other budgeting methods of continuous planning have replaced the traditional method at many European companies.
+Now that trend is slowly making its way across the pond, as more and more American-based companies realize that an adaptive planning approach is the best way to set their future course.

 “Budgets, once meaningful control instruments, have become (in today’s dynamic information/knowledge economy and global buyer’s markets) a danger for lasting enterprise success,” says Steve Player, director, BBRT North America.
 “They prevent fast and flexible adaptation to the market so that full potential is not realized.
 They often promote mistrust, deception and endanger the external corporate transparency demanded today.”